codekeyz/pharaoh/packages/pharaoh_static/README.md

 # pharaoh_static 🗃

-PHaraoh Middleware that serves static files such as images, CSS files, and JavaScript files.
+Pharaoh Middleware that serves static files such as images, CSS files, and JavaScript files.
 It takes a root directory as an argument, which is the directory from which to serve static files.

 ## Installing: